 Hurricanes: Carolina snapped a four-game losing streak Saturday night with its victory against the Penguins.
 Second-year sensation Jeff Skinner had a goal and two assists and Tuomo Ruutu had a pair of goals for the Hurricanes, who received a 37-save performance from Cam Ward.

 It was a huge confidence-booster for Carolina, which had been outscored 18-6 during its skid.

 "It's big," Skinner said after Saturday's win.
 "Not just the win, but mentally … the feeling around here, you sort of get frustrated.
 Nobody likes losing.
 When one thing sort of piles on another, it doesn't feel good.
 To get this one, it feels good."

-: Bryzgalov has won four of his last five starts for Philadelphia.
+Who's Hot: Bryzgalov has won four of his last five starts for Philadelphia.
 He is now 7-4-2 with a 2.78 goals-against average and .899 save percentage.